johnrudolph/beast-master/rules.md

 # Setup

+- If you are playing with 2 or 3 players, use water tiles to shrink the board as shown in the diagram.
-- Shuffle the Age deck, and draw an Age card for Ages I, II, and III.
+- Shuffle the Age decks, and draw an Age card for Ages I, II, and III.
 Set them face-down at the top of the board.
-Reveal Age I, locate its Beast Lair and Beast, and place them in the center space of the board.
-Place each player's Colossus on that same space.
+Reveal Age I, locate its Beasts, and place them on the spaces indicated on the Age card.
 - Each player chooses a color, and receives a set of 1 Colossus and 10 Acolytes of that color.
 - Shuffle the Colossus Card deck and place it near the board.
 Deal each player 2 Colossus Cards.
-- Set aside 16 Grass Tiles face-down.
-Shuffle the Lair tiles and put 2 face-down with the Grass tiles.
-Shuffle the remainder of the Environment Tiles, draw 8 and put them face-down with the 18 other tiles.
-Shuffle these 26 Tiles and keep them face-down.
-Return all other Environments and Lairs back to the box.
+- Shuffle all environment tiles to form the face-down Environment deck.
 - Determine which player has played this game the most, and give them the Mantle.
 - Place a random tile face-up in the center of the board.
 Place all Colossi on that tile.